 “Amelia.”
 Miraculously the name sounded absolutely gorgeous, even half-muffled by the tablecloth.
 It was that voice again.
-Like an entire symphony orchestra.
+Like a whole symphony orchestra.

 Jennifer spotted a twig under Amelia.
 Would that help get the blood off her shoe?
 She was about to snatch it up.
 Oddly, something stopped her.
 She looked at the twig more closely.
 It had wedged itself into a cut on Amelia’s arm.

 Jennifer had an epiphany: that twig wedged into that cut on Amelia’s arm must be hurting Amelia!

 “Thank you.”
 That beautiful voice again.